 Sgt.
 Grant Nelson

-In 2007, I was offered a police officer position at Matthews Police Department, so my family and I relocated to the area.
+In 2007, I was offered a police officer position at the Matthews Police Department, so my family and I relocated to the area.
 I have worked as a patrol officer, Corporal, and now hold the rank of Sergeant.
 Currently, I am the supervisor over a specialized group of officers that focus on traffic enforcement, crashes, to include DWI's, drugs that impair, and any number of special events.
-I have a strong believe of leading by example and share many of the same certifications.
-I enjoy getting out of the office and working along side the officers I support, much of which is done on our department motorcycle.
+I have a strong belief in leading by example and share many of the same certifications.
+I enjoy getting out of the office and working alongside the officers I support, much of which is done on our department motorcycle.

 I really enjoy riding motorcycles and have been doing so since I was 11 years old.
 I have taken the Harley Davidson basic motorcycle training course, and most noted, I completed the Northwestern Law Enforcement Motorcycle (80 hours) training course.
 My goal is to share much of my training and experience with those around me and hopefully gain knowledge from them too.